kbubar/unvacc_testing_in_mixed_pop_repo/README.md

 - Exporting a cairo_pdf embeds the text in figures correctly on Windows.
 But, if you are a Mac user, this file format may not be compatible.
 We recommend exporting a png instead.

 - We recommend using the document outline (on the right-hand side) to navigate each file.

+- Finely detailed heatmap data (e.g., Figure 5) will take approximately 2 hours with a fine grid (psi and phi by 0.01) to generate on a standard machine.
+To improve runtime, increase the step size when initializating the dataframe to 'by=0.05'.

 # License